IntersectMBO/lsm-tree/README.md

 ## System requirements

 This library only supports 64-bit, little-endian systems.
+On Windows, the library only works probably on drives with NTFS.

 Provide the -threaded flag to executables, test suites and benchmark suites if you use this library on Linux systems.